-I have my family blog set up on Blogger and it has been perfectly sufficient for my needs.
+I have a family blog (I don’t use it much anymore) set up on Blogger and it has been perfectly sufficient for my needs.
 I don’t need a lot of bells and whistles and also don’t have a need/desire to profit from it in any way, so Blogger has been the right platform for my family blog.
-In contrast, I originally set Designer Blogs up on Blogger, but quickly realized Blogger just wasn’t cutting it and have since moved it over to self-hosted WordPress.
+In contrast, I originally set Designer Blogs up on Blogger, but quickly realized Blogger just wasn’t cutting it and moved it over to self-hosted WordPress.
 I intended to profit from Designer Blogs from the very beginning, so starting out on self-hosted WordPress would have been the better choice.
-Making the switch from Blogger to WordPress has allowed me to expand the site in ways that would not have been possible had I remained on Blogger.
+Making the switch from Blogger to WordPress allowed me to expand the site in ways that would not have been possible had I remained on Blogger.

 That’s my story.
 Now I want to hear yours!

 Do you use Blogger or self-hosted WordPress?
 Why has it been the better choice for you?